-- On weekdays (Monday to Friday), there is also a direct bus from the Santiago de Compostela central bus station to Sarria with the company Monbus.
-But remember that you first have to travel to town to the central bus station as described above.
+- On weekdays, there is also a direct bus from the Santiago de Compostela central bus station to Sarria with the company Monbus

-- If flying to A Coruña, there are two direct train services to Sarria a day (2h 15mins).
-For more information and tickets, visit Renfe or use the Omio planner above.
+- Flying to A Coruña: there are two direct train services to Sarria a day (2h 15mins).
+For more information and tickets, visit Renfe or use the Omio planner above

-- Departure from Santiago de Compostela: There is a shuttle bus to the airport of Santiago from the centre of Santiago with different stops in the city.
-Check Freire for more details, or use the Omio planner above.
+- Departure from Santiago de Compostela: take the shuttle bus to the airport from the city centre

-- From Santiago, there are regular train services to many destinations in Spain.
-For more information and tickets, visit Renfe or use the Omio planner above.
+- From Santiago de Compostela, there are regular train services to many destinations in Spain.
+For more information and tickets, visit Renfe or use the Omio planner above

 - 6 breakfasts

-- Luggage transfers from hotel to hotel on all walking days (one piece up to 20kg per person; each additional piece should be paid)
+- Luggage transfers on all walking days (one piece up to 20kg per person, with a fee for any additional pieces)

-- Galician cheese tasting in Santiago (not on Sundays)
+- Galician cheese tasting in Santiago de Compostela (except Sundays)

-- Pilgrim Kit: passport (Credencial) and shell (Vieira)
+- Pilgrim kit: Pilgrim’s Passport (Credencial) and shell (vieira)